Menu

 It’s safe to say John is an accomplished individual.
 So how should he — or anyone of his stature — go about his website?
 Exactly as John does!

 John’s Squarespace website is clean, elegant, and modern.
-Right at the top of the homepage is a concise bio of John and a picture of his latest book.
+Right at the top of the homepage is a concise bio of John (with a picture) and links to his popular books.
 Another element you see right away is the navigation drawer, which on being clicked, shows you all the necessary pages on the website - bio, blog, YouTube, podcast, appearances, store, contact information, etc. Then, if you scroll down the homepage, you’ll find about his latest book, latest appearances, latest podcasts, and latest videos.
 Nothing on the website is a waste!

 Overall, John’s website is well-designed both from an aesthetic and user experience viewpoint.
 You can pretty much replicate how the website is structured and have a great author website!